 The festival includes a leisurely lunch period that features our famous dessert buffet including (gluten free and vegan options) and two plant walks for those who want to learn even more.
-Some years a local beekeeper is available at lunch selling raw, wildflower honey and beeswax and the festival includes several vendors of handmade herbal or wildcrafted products.
+The festival includes several local vendors of handmade herbal or wildcrafted products.

 Scroll down to learn more about this year’s festival.

 Join us at a beautiful, plant filled historic farm and retreat center in Belle Plaine, Minnesota just 45 minutes from the Twin Cities for a day of herbal and holistic health classes.

 Where: Prairie Oaks Institute in Belle Plaine, Minnesota